newfies-dialer/lua-acapela/README.rst

 Extra information
 -----------------

-Newfies-Dialer, an open source Auto Dialer software, uses this module to synthetize audio files being play to the end-user.
+Newfies-Dialer, an Open Source Voice BroadCasting Solution, uses this module to synthetize audio files being play to the end-user.
 Further information about Newfies-Dialer can be found at http://www.newfies-dialer.org

 This module is built and supported by Star2Billing : http://www.star2billing.com

 Similar library in Python : http://github.com/areski/python-acapela

 Similar library in Ruby : https://github.com/mheld/acapela-ruby